 What do we offer?

-Here at play school we like to got the children as many different experiences as possible and this involves outing on the bus, the train, visits to farms, aquariums, parks, beaches an lots lots more!
+Here at play House we like to got the children as many different experiences as possible and this involves outing on the bus, the train, visits to farms, aquariums, parks, beaches an lots lots more!

 Early Years Foundation Stage